jakobkg/top8.stream/README.md

 </div>

 ## Usage
-This site creates a visualization of any bracket from start.gg, given the "phase ID" of the bracket.
-The phase ID is part of the URL of the bracket on start.gg, and is easy to find!
+This site creates a visualization of any bracket from start.gg, given the "group ID" of the bracket.
+The group ID is part of the URL of the bracket on start.gg, and is easy to find!
 Once you have the phase ID of the bracket you'd like a graphic of, simply add it to the end of the link to this site to get a stream friendly graphic!

 NOTE: top8.stream only retrieves data from the start.gg when the page is first loaded, so when using top8.stream as a browser source in OBS it's recommended to turn "Refresh browser when scene becomes active" on in the properties of the browser source to ensure you're always showing the most recent available bracket